SS Irish Willow (1917)

 Otto, an Estonian ship, was in Cobh when the Republic of Estonia was annexed by the USSR.
 In October 1941 trustees for the absent owners leased her to Irish Shipping.
 She was renamed Irish Willow, She made 18 voyages to Saint John, New Brunswick, returning with wheat.
 She also exported food to Britain and imported coal.
 Initially Irish ships sailed in British convoys.
 In the light of experience they chose to sail alone, relying on their neutral markings.
 German respect for that neutrality varied from friendly to tragic.

 Construction

+The ship, yard number 143, was one of seven vessels under construction for the British Shipping Controller at the Toledo Shipbuilding Company, Toledo, Ohio, United States when requisitioned before completion by the United States Shipping Board (USSB) and assigned U.S. official number 216260 with signal LKQG.